Raffinert/FuzzySharp/docs/optimize-extract-methods-review.md

 ## Overall Assessment

-The refactoring is sound and achieves the stated goal of eliminating double-iteration.
-The main concern is the tie-breaking behavior change for equal-score candidates in ExtractTop, which could produce different results than before on edge cases.
+The refactoring is sound and reduces per-candidate allocation and selection overhead without changing the established tie-breaking behavior.